arg-sh/argsh/www/apps/docs/content/contribution/docs.md

 ## Linting with Vale

-Medusa uses [Vale](https://vale.sh/) to lint documentation pages and perform checks on incoming PRs into the repository.
+Argsh uses [Vale](https://vale.sh/) to lint documentation pages and perform checks on incoming PRs into the repository.

 ### Result of Vale PR Checks